atwellpub/bbpress-live-topic-suggestions/readme.txt

 == Description ==

-We developed this tool for our bbPress support forms over at <a href='http://www.inboundnow.com'>Inbound Now</a>.
+We developed this tool for our bbPress support forms over at [InboundNow](http://www.inboundnow.com "Inbound Marketing for WordPress").
 Our goal was to reduce the custom support load by suggesting related topics to the user as they constucted their new topic title.

 Mission accomplished.